 In the 21st century, there’s only one way to mark the turn to the harvest season, and its name is pumpkin spice.

 Starbucks ushered in the modern phenomenon 16 years ago with their limited-edition seasonal drink, the Pumpkin Spice Latte.
-This year, the PSL dropped on August 27, making this the corporation’s earliest declaration to date that fall is upon us.
+This year, the PSL dropped on August 25, making this the corporation’s earliest declaration to date that fall is upon us.
 Though Starbucks-branded #PSL dominates, the pumpkin spice phenomenon is hardly restricted to one company or product.
-Many, many other brands have gotten on board, and from August until sometime around Christmas, you can liberally pumpkin spice up your life with candles, dog chews, deodorant, cough drops, lip balm, pizza, and, new in 2019, Spam.
+Many, many other brands have gotten on board, and from August until sometime around Christmas, you can liberally pumpkin spice up your life with candles, dog chews, deodorant, cough drops, lip balm, pizza, and more.

 Why is this happening?
 How did we get here?
 Turns out, the story of pumpkin spice is like a recipe for America itself: a strong dose of colonialism, a dash of nostalgia, and, naturally, a final, dominant flourish of convenience-oriented consumerism.

 Who invented pumpkin spice, anyway?

 The potpourri of spices now known as “pumpkin spice” is almost identical to the British spice medley “mixed spice” or “pudding spice.”
 Proportions and ingredients vary, but both mixes are generally some combo of cinnamon, nutmeg, cloves, ginger and allspice.